danielpacak/com.github.danielpacak.jenkins.ci/README.md

 ```
 If your project is [parameterized](https://wiki.jenkins-ci.org/display/JENKINS/Parameterized+Build)
 you would rather call the `triggerBuild()` method of the `JobService` class with an additional parameter
-which is a map of parameters values:
+which is a map of parameters/values:
 ```java
 Map<String, String> parameters = mapOf("FIRST_NAME", "Daniel", "LAST_NAME", "Pacak");
 Long buildNumber = jobService.triggerBuild(job, parameters);